OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 Our runbook platform was built to help teams automate routine maintenance and emergency operations tasks like infrastructure provisioning, database management, and website failover and restoration.

-This LTS release includes support for operations runbooks and it brings:
+This LTS release includes support for operations runbooks, which includes:

 * A familiar configuration process for anyone who has configured a deployment process.
 * The ability to execute runbooks directly against infrastructure on-demand or on a schedule (nightly, weekdays, once a month, etc.) as per your team’s needs.